bismark1221/wotv-calc/data/home.en.md

 This web app has been created so you can optimize your chaining with differents units on the game Final Fantasy Brave Exvius

-This app focusses on the global version of FFBE, however, some units or awakened abilities are already available for future comparison (e.g. Aileen enhanced Piledriver, or 6* Zidane)
+This app focusses on the global version of FFBE, however, some units or awakened abilities are already available for future comparison (e.g. 6* Zidane)
 For now, you will find the following features :
  - Calculate chain with chainers and finishers
  - Find best unit and combo based on your selection